TravellerVS/eloranking/README.md

 This is a player rating/ranking/reporting console App which uses ELO rating as the main algorithm for ranking players.

 # How to run
-there is a elorankin.jar file that was taken out of the /target folder and put under version control. that .jar file should be able to run these commands
+there is a `eloranking.jar` file that was taken out of the /target folder and put under version control. that .jar file should be able to run these commands

 the command is structured to run as `JAVA -jar eloranking.jar path-to-matcher-file path-to-names-file path-to-desired-output-file command additional-parameters`